The basics are important

 Obviously, companies are all too happy to forget that job seekers need to focus on the basics: finding a job quickly and easily, and understanding what it's about at a glance.
 Or in other words: City wohklingendem job title-Wischi-washi applicants want especially clear text in the job offers, authenticity - and just quick findability.

-Just yesterday I received another press release from a company (tellingly, it was an advertising agency) that wanted to present itself to me on the blog with a great brochure as an employer brand - everything “hip” and “cool”, but even I didn't understand straight away what they actually wanted.
+I recently received another press release from a company (typically it was an advertising agency) that wanted to present itself to me on the blog with a great brochure as an employer brand - everything “hip” and “cool”, but even I didn’t immediately understand what they actually wanted.

 And why this detour?
 Why does a company that wants to hire 50 employees first create a “cool” image brochure instead of simply saying in which positions employees are being sought?
 Because it's so hip today?

 I then forwarded the gentlemen then first to my internal job board: Sure you can Best of HR – Berufebilder.de® looking for employees, I like to pass on jobs - but please so that job seekers really have something of it and know immediately what it is about.

 Because: Job advertisements are still the most important medium through which job seekers and employers can find each other for the first time with specific offers.
 At the same time, media habits and expectations of applicants have changed drastically in recent years due to the increasing use of social media.